 Let’s get real.
 Most people live life to impress others.
 They buy cool cars, big homes, and climb up the corporate ladder.

-What they don’t realise is that they’re setting themselves up to fail.
+What they don’t realise is that they’re fooling themselves.

 They’ll never win this rat race because they’re living life by someone else’s rules.
 They judge their success by someone else’s standards.

-Do you want to escape the meaningless popularity contest on social media?
+Are you tired of the popularity contests on social media?

-There’s your old college classmate with the perfectly toned body.
+There’s one of your classmates with the perfectly toned body.
 (Seriously, how does she do it?)

-One of your friends is backpacking through South East Asia.
-The trip looks like so much FUN!
+Another of your friends is backpacking through South East Asia.
+The trip looks like so much fun!
 (Why haven’t I ever gone backpacking?)